Skip to content

 ts

-abbreviateNumber(1500); // '1.50K'
+abbreviateNumber(1_500); // '1.50K'

-abbreviateNumber(2000000); // '2.00M'
+abbreviateNumber(2_000_000); // '2.00M'

-abbreviateNumber(1e33); // '1.00D'
+abbreviateNumber(1e33, {removeEndZero: false}); // '1.00D'

 Format.currency